-Methods: BOEM anticipates a three-year study.
-In year one, researchers would assemble baseline data on the dimensions of ocean-dependent and ocean-enhanced recreation and tourism (i.e., activity, location, timing, level of participation, past expenditures) and the portion of recreation and tourism that would be sensitive to OCS activities.
-For year one, the synthesis of existing information and secondary data would be compiled using literature reviews, archival research, and examination of publicly available data.
+Methods: BOEM anticipates a four-year study.
+In year one, researchers would assemble baseline data on the dimensions of outdoor recreation and tourism (i.e., activity, location, timing, level of participation, past expenditures) and the portion of recreation and tourism that would be sensitive to OCS activities.
+The synthesis of existing information and secondary data would be compiled using literature reviews, archival research, and examination of publicly available data.
 In years two and three, primary data would be collected using a combination of focus groups, surveys, interviews, and community workshops, which would require travel to hub cities and smaller communities; these methods would be used to measure current preferences, values, and expenditures of residents and visitors.
 Researchers would seek an Office of Management and Budget approval number for primary data collection efforts to comply with the Paperwork Reduction Act.
-Other methods could be adapted from studies in other regions (e.g., Garcia et al. 2012; Smythe et al. 2018).
+Other methods could be adapted as appropriate from studies in other regions (e.g., Garcia et al. 2012; Smythe et al. 2018).
+In years three and four, researchers would analyze and interpret data and develop a monitor strategy.